A pioneering trooper looks back at her career with Washington State Patrol

 “My job was to go in and explain and take the blowback.
 And it came,” she said. “(In law enforcement), we put our uniforms on and we think, ‘I’m here to save the world.’
 But sometimes you just aren’t doing it right.
 And I wanted to be guided by the community.”

 There were many emotional days, Alexander said.
-And there were some big moments, like putting photos of Alyssa McLemore, who disappeared from Kent a decade ago, on the side of semitruck trailers and securing funding for two Native American liaisons within state patrol.
+And there were some big moments, like putting photos of Alyssa McLemore, who disappeared from Kent a decade ago, on the side of semitruck trailers and securing funding for two Native American liaisons within the Patrol.

 A brief retirement